biometrixtech/plans/documentation/api_demo.md

 ### Including Today's Symptoms
+TODO - paul : is Mobility WOD an activity returned or active rest an activity returned using mobility wod endpoint?
+In the case above, the language used is Active Rest Activity
 If the client includes the optional __symptoms__ element, a Mobility WOD Activity will be returned with consideration for the symptoms the athlete is experiencing today.

 ##### Query String